fraserlove/captiq/README.md

 captiq [OPTIONS]...
 COMMAND [ARGS]...
 [FILES]...
 ```

 - `OPTIONS` specify global options available for all commands, such as `--strict` to abort if data integrity issues are found, or `--verbose` to enable additional logging.
+Other options include `--csv` and `--json` to export the reports to CSV or JSON files.
 - `COMMAND` specifies the command to execute, such as `orders` to view share acquisitions and disposals.
 - `ARGS` are command-specific options, such as `--acquisitions` to show only acquisitions.
 - `FILES` are the CSV files or directories containing CSV files to process.